MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 ### Microsoft Update support for Windows

-PowerShell 7.2 add support for Microsoft Update.
+PowerShell 7.2 added support for Microsoft Update.
 When you enable this feature, you'll get the latest PowerShell 7 updates in your traditional Windows Update (WU) management flow, whether that's with Windows Update for Business, WSUS, SCCM, or the interactive WU dialog in Settings.